EffectOrientedProgramming/book/Chapters/08_Running_Effects.md

 ## Bill

 A common mistake when starting with ZIO is trying to return ZIO instances themselves rather than their result.
 ```scala mdoc
 println(Random.nextInt)
 ```
 This is a mistake because ZIO's are not their result, they are descriptions of effects that produce the result.

+An `Option` that _might_ have a value inside of it, but you can't safely assume that it does.
+Similarly, a `ZIO` _might_ produce a value, but you have to run it to find out.

 You can think of them as recipes for producing a value.
 You don't want to return a recipe from a function, you can only return a value.
 If it is your friend's birthday, they want a cake, not a list of instructions about mixing ingredients and baking.